Skip to main content

 Contact your landlord or letting agent in May if you all plan to leave.

-You might have to give 2 months' notice if your tenancy has changed to an assured periodic tenancy.
+You might have to give 2 months' notice if your tenancy has changed.

-But your landlord might agree to end the tenancy earlier.
+But your landlord can agree to end the tenancy earlier if you all want to go.
 They will probably be happy with this if they have new tenants ready to move in.
+Get their agreement in writing.

 What if any joint tenants decide to stay?